yashiarya/Checkout-.NET-Challenge/README.md

  - Product
  - Cart

-Note: Open solution and debug to run index.cshtml (product view) on localhost.
+Note: Download the repository, open solution on Visual Basic Studio and debug to run index.cshtml (product view) on localhost.